Karandra/Kortex-Mod-Manager/docs/srcs/comparison.md

 			</td>
 			<td id="WB">
 				Visualization of dirty plugins via underlining on the plugin list, automatic retrieval of LOOT's Bash Tag suggestions.
+				Allows you to export your applied tags for contribution to the LOOT masterlist.
 			</td>
 		</tr>
 		<tr>